Datalab-AUTH/rainbow-db-benchmarks/output/README.md

 ```
 DB-WORKLOAD-NODES-REPLICAS-BANDWIDTH-NETWORK_DELAY-OP_COUNT-REC_COUNT-THREAD_COUNT-ACTION-REPLICATION
 ```
 where:
 * `DB`: the database that was tested
 * `WORKLOAD`: the YCSB workload used
 * `NODES`: the total number of database nodes
-* `REPLICAS`: the number of slave nodes per master node
+* `REPLICAS`: the number of slave nodes per master node.
+Not present for ignite
 * `BANDWIDTH`: the bandwidth allocated between nodes
 * `NETWORK_DELAY`: the network delay between nodes
 * `OP_COUNT`: the YCSB test operation count